ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 ### Global attributes
 {: #sysdig-attributes-global}

-The following attributes are available for segmenting all the metrics that are listed above in the metrics dictionary:
+The following global attributes are available for segmenting all the metrics that are listed in the metrics dictionary:

 | Metric label name | Metric description | Valid values |
 |----------------|-----------------------|--------------|